hbkworld/streaming-spec/complex_types.md

 The signal consists of a spectum

 - The value is complex value type of type spectrum.
 This carries:
-	* Frequency which equidistant (implicit linear), it has an absolute start value of 100.
+	* Frequency which is implicit linear, it has an absolute start value of 100.
-	* Amplitude which is non-equidistant (explicit)
+	* Amplitude which is explicit
-- The time is non-equidistant.
+- The time is explicit.
 Each complete spectrum has one time stamp.

 Meta information describing the signal: